 To decide whether you can get SSI, we will ask you about:

 the things you own (resources);

 your living arrangements (where you live, with whom, who pays for things); and

 If you are age 65 or over, or a child under age 18, we will ask for proof of your age (unless you already receive Social Security benefits).
 If you are under age 18 and living with your parent(s), or if you are married and living with your spouse, we will also ask about their income and resources.

 If you are applying because you are disabled or blind, we will complete a disability report.
 We will ask about your health problems, your treatment history, and how your health problems affect your daily activities.

 We will also ask for all of your medical records from medical sources and request authorization from you to obtain those records.
-You can also bring copies of your medical records to the office at the time of your interview or mail them to us after your application.
+You can also mail your medical records to your local Social Security office after you have filed your application.

 You can complete the Child Disability Report at www.ssa.gov/childdisabilityreport if you are filing for a child.